 How to choose a financial adviser

 If you decide that you’d like to speak to a financial adviser there are several online directories that can help you find professional advice.
 If an adviser is regulated by the FCA it will be included on its free register of authorised individuals, firms and bodies.

-Have you used a financial advisor?
+Have you used a financial adviser?
 How did you find the experience?
 Tell us in the comments section at the bottom of the page 👇